AntarEspadas/minecraft-movie-player/README.md

 Make sure both python and ffmpeg/libav are present in your system's PATH environment variable

 **Installation**
-the installatin can be done through [pip](https://pypi.org/project/pip/)
+the installation can be done through [pip](https://pypi.org/project/pip/)

     $ python -m pip install minecraft-movie-player